CalvinHigdon/nvim/README.md

 !
 This ended up breaking again. instead i had to download a c compiler from a special list

-Download neovim using chocolatey. chocolatey.org/install has the info on this
+Download neovim using chocolatey. chocolatey.org/install has the info on this Download zig using chocolatey in an elevated powershell

 Also install some fonts:
 https://www.nerdfonts.com/font-downloads